Industrialising construction workflows via a cloud-native configuration platform

 Ark is a cloud-based software platform that provides users with digital workflows, data analytics, and a design configuration tool that streamlines the planning and delivery of new buildings using off-site manufacturing.

-Ark's leaders were designers, engineers, and project managers with a combined 50 years of experience in the construction industry this brings a deep appreciation of the specialist and complex nature of the construction industry.
+Ark's leaders were designers, engineers, and project managers with a combined 50 years of experience in the construction industry.
+This experience brings a deep appreciation of the specialist and complex nature of the construction industry.

 Their mission is to provide a solution that will reduce costs, improve productivity, and help decarbonise the construction industry through modern methods of construction.
-It was with this goal in mind that Managing Director at Ark, Stuart Suthern-Brunt approached Airteam to create a product to take to industry.
+It was with this goal in mind that the Managing Director at Ark, Stuart Suthern-Brunt, approached Airteam to create a product to take to industry.

 Construction is complicated and inefficient